ADLeonelli/phys139-final/README.rst

 This project implements the Markiv Chain Monte Carlo algorithim to an exercise in change-point detection.
-Namely, in the detection of when governmental regulation on UK mine safety was introduced between 1851 and 1962.
+Namely, in the detection of when governmental regulations on UK mine safety were introduced between 1851 and 1962.

 Python Version
 --------------